 Session 1: Create file, manipulate objects

 In the only session of this scenario, a user creates an HDF5 file named no_persist_D.h5 using the H5F_FILE_SPACE_ALL strategy.
-The user then adds four datasets (dset1, dset2, dset3 and dset4), deletes dset2, and adds dset5 before closing the file.
+The user then adds four datasets (dset1, dset2, dset3, and dset4), deletes dset2, and adds dset5 before closing the file.

 The file management strategy is the same strategy that was used in Scenario A. The HDF5 objects are manipulated in the same order as they were in Sessions 1-3 of Scenario A.